Junaidaslam49/Javascript-Questions/README.md

 console.log(newTarget.d);

 Detail:
+The Object.assign() method can be used to copy the values of all enumerable own properties from one or more source objects to a target object, and it will return the target object.

+// Spread Operator:
+ This one is shortest and simple method to copy/merge an object.
+See below example:

+var obj = { foo: "foo", bar: "bar" };
+var clonedObj = { ...obj };
+// Object { foo: "foo", bar: "bar" }
 ```

 #### 25.Write a method which reverse the key and values in an object.After reversal the keys will be values and values will be keys.